ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # Providing RateLimit fields {#providing-ratelimit-fields}

-A server uses the RateLimit response fields defined in this document to communicate its quota policies according to the following rules:
+A server uses the RateLimit fields to communicate its quota policies according to the following rules:

 - RateLimit-Limit and RateLimit-Reset fields are REQUIRED;